pxslip/db-studio/docs/reference/sdk.md

 ## Customize `storage`

 The storage is used to load and save token information.
-By default, Directus creates an instance of `storage` which handles store information automatically.
+By default, d9 creates an instance of `storage` which handles store information automatically.

 ```js